airladon/FigureOne/docs/api/tutorials/morph/morph.md

 In this example 1) is probably more expensive than 2), but there will be other times where 2) is more expensive than 1).

-So `updatePoints` is a easy and sufficient way to morph many things, but it will struggle when the number of vertices gets too high.
+So `updatePoints` is an easy and sufficient way to morph many things, but it will struggle when the number of vertices gets too high.

 ### FigureElementPrimitive Morph

-FigureOne has a FigureElementPrimitive {@link morph} optimized for morphing many vertices.
+FigureOne has a {@link FigureElementPrimitiveMorph} optimized for morphing many vertices.

-At initialization, multiple arrays are defined, and then loaded into GPU memory buffers. {@link morph} then animates between these point arrays by translating corresponding points in the GPU.
+At initialization, multiple arrays are defined, and then loaded into GPU memory buffers. {@link FigureElementPrimitiveMorph} then animates between these point arrays by translating corresponding points in the GPU.
 This means on each animation frame there are no calculations done in the CPU, and no large memory buffers being transferred to the GPU.

 As a result, hundreds of thousands of points can be morphed with minimal performance impact - even on low end clients.